Serlorm/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that moves all files in uppercase
+Script that deletes all files in the current working directory